 Home sellers: worry reduction tips

-- Being rushed and having to deal with too much stuff – Sometimes it’s not possible to start this process ahead of time – sometimes there’s a forced relocation due to a job transfer, a change in health, etc. If you have a lot of “stuff”, and you are rushed, ask family and friends to help you (if you will allow them to do so).
+- Being rushed and having to deal with too much stuff – Sometimes it’s not possible to start this process ahead of time – sometimes there’s a forced relocation due to a job transfer, a change in health, etc. If you have a lot of “stuff”, and you are pushed for time, ask family and friends to help you (if you will allow them to do so).
 Or pay a professional organizer to assist you.
 Either way, when the worry about all those things is lifted, you will feel better.
 If all else fails, and truly this is a last resort, haul it to storage and deal with it later – but do get it out of there.
+We really don’t recommend paying to store things that you’ll later toss or donate, but it’s an option if you are dealing with a time crunch and the real estate stress is making you crazy.

 - Hire well – Hiring a good Realtor is just as true for sellers, if not more so, since your listing agent will give you guidance on what to do to get ready for the market that will give you the best bang for your buck.
 If you feel assured that you are getting good guidance, you will feel confident throughout the transaction.
 A good agent will make sure you understand what’s happening, keep an open line of communication to field your questions, and make sure you’re on-track with your schedule.